BIMSBbioinfo/intro2UnixandSGE/README.md

 You can contribute to the development of this guide using github features such as pull-requests and issue creation.

 ### how to update the book
-edit the .md files using markdown syntax and run **"update_book.sh"**.
+edit the .md files using markdown syntax and run **update_book.sh** as in `bash update_book.sh -m 'my commit message'`.
 This will create the html from the .md files, re-create **gh-pages** repository (gh-pages serves the html pages) and push those changes to **"gh-pages"** branch of the online repository.
-You should also commit the changes you made in the **"master"** branch.
+You should also commit the changes you made in the **"master"** branch via `git commit`.
 Basically, **"master"** branch has the markdown files, **"gh-pages"** branch has the html website.

 You may need to pull the repository, make changes and then create pull-request if you want your changes to be merged with the main repository.
 This may depend on your privileges [to be edited with more accurate information].

 ## Acknowledgements
 Initially created by Altuna Akalin.
-Later on X,Y,Z contributed to development and maintanence.
+Some of the material is based on Martin Siegert's documentation of SGE cluster.